Credit Card Points vs. Cash Back: Which Reward Structure Pays More by Spending Category — and When Transfer Partners Beat Flat-Rate Cash Back

 The 90-Day Test

-1. Calculate actual monthly spend
+1. Track your actual monthly spending

-2. Identify your top 3 categories
+2. Identify your top spending categories

 Net Annual Benefit ₹ ?

-Behavioral Economics: Why We Choose Poorly
+Behavioral Economics: Why We Make Suboptimal Card Choices

 Official Resources & Further Reading